-Today—at the IFRS Foundation Conference coinciding with London Climate Action Week—ISSB Chair Emmanuel Faber will announce further harmonisation of the sustainability reporting landscape, as the International Sustainability Standards Board (ISSB) embarks on its new two-year work plan and publishes the Feedback Statement on that work plan.
+At the IFRS Foundation Conference coinciding with London Climate Action Week, ISSB Chair Emmanuel Faber announced further harmonisation of the sustainability reporting landscape, as the International Sustainability Standards Board (ISSB) embarks on its new two-year work plan and publishes the Feedback Statement on that work plan.

 Key drivers that led the IFRS Foundation to establish the ISSB include the need to address the proliferation of voluntary initiatives in the sustainability disclosure landscape; to ensure that investors receive high-quality, comparable information about sustainability-related risks and opportunities; and to enable companies to provide such information to their investors efficiently.